 Staying in a nursing home can take a significant portion of your parent’s income with estimates placing this on average from $70,000 to $170,000 a year, depending on the needs of your parents and their medical requirements.

 The average stay in a nursing home is approximately two and a half years, but there is no way to predict the amount of time or care your parent will need and costs certainly could escalate over this time period if their health deteriorates.
+Having a Power of Attorney will also help you at the moment you have to decide for them.

 Medicare does provide some coverage for long-term care, but it will not pay for its entirety, requiring your parent to pay the remaining costs.
 Other insurance policies may not have long-term care coverage, and you need to protect your elderly parents’ assets as a result.